Ciao-Beattie/DigitalLabNotebook/Methods/README.md

+#The Methods Folder
-The is what we got in here:
+This is what we got in here: